PiDelport/feminism-and-freedom-site/content/activities/activity-3.md

 ## Task

 You will be divided into <u>**6 groups**</u>.
-Each group will read the Peter Beinart article *The new authoritarians are waging a war on women* from The Atlantic Jan/Feb 2019.
+Each group will read the Peter Beinart article *[The New Authoritarians Are Waging War on Women]* from The Atlantic Jan/Feb 2019.

 In your groups prepare a presentation to plenary that covers the
 following: